Siege of Leiden: Aftermath

 In 1575, the Spanish treasury ran dry, so that the Spanish army could not be paid anymore and it mutinied.
 After the pillaging of Antwerp, the whole of the Netherlands rebelled against Spain.
 Leiden was once again safe.

 The Leiden University was founded by William of Orange in recognition of the city's sacrifice in the siege.
 According to the ironical fiction still maintained by the Prince, that he was acting on behalf of his master Philip of Spain, against whom he was in fact in open rebellion, the university was endowed in the King's name.

 The 3 October Festival is celebrated every year in Leiden.
 It is a festival, with a funfair and a dozen open air discos in the night.
 The municipality gives free herring and white bread to the citizens of Leiden.

+In Fiction

+The 1573-1574 Siege of Leiden plays an important role in one of the first published time-travel stories, The Clock that Went Backward, written by Edward Page Mitchell in 1881.
+The main characters of the story are 19th century American students at Leiden who are introduced to the city's history by their professor.
+In the story, the actions of a hero who defends the breach in the city wall, causing the Spanish to fail, are highlighted as crucial for the subsequent establishment of both the Netherlands as well as the USA: "Who knows that there would or could have been a republic of the United States of America had there been no United Netherlands?"